 Tip: If you are looking to preserve the look and feel of the module you are working on, it's best to always use the "Preserve Aspect" setting.
 This will lock the template from needing further edits after uploading your image.
 Furthermore, you can upload the image set to the "Original Size" and use the "No Crop" setting.
 Both these options will preserve the template's original appearance.

-Once your image is in order, select the "Finish & Insert" button to upload your image.
+Once your image is in order, click "Finish & Insert" to upload your image.

 After you've inserted your image, have a look around, and make sure your image and crop look as you want.
 Like always, we recommend previewing on desktop and mobile and even sending a test email before sending it to your marketing lists.